geodes-sms/gentleman/README.md

 ### Layout

 A layout element is used to organize elements presented in the GUI.
-Predefined layouts:
+Gentleman defines the following layouts:

-- Wrap
+- WrapLayout
-- Stack
+- StackLayout
-- Cell
+- CellLayout

 ### Field

-A field element is used to receive and process input and output
+A field element is used to receive and process input and output.
+Gentleman defines the following fields:

-- Text
+- TextField
-- Binary
+- BinaryField
-- Choice
+- ChoiceField
-- List
+- ListField
-- Table
+- TableField

 ### Static